mohamed-elabyad/events-management/README.md

 # Events Management API

-A production-ready RESTful API built with **Laravel 12** for managing users, events, and attendees.
-It supports flexible data loading, secure authentication, authorization, scheduled jobs, and email notifications.
+A production-ready RESTful API for creating and managing events and attendees, with token-based auth (Sanctum), fine-grained authorization (Policies & Gates), resource transformers, pagination, a scheduled command that sends email reminders to attendees for events starting in the next 24 hours, and a clean, extensible codebase.

 ---